PedroLopes/touchtyping/README.md

 1. There is a file ``study_sessions.log`` which saves your progress if you start the trainer in the **username mode** using ``python3 touchtyping.py -u name``.
 2. If your username is not on that file (first time you are starting with a new user name) it will be created.
 3. If you wish to change this file (defaul is ``study_sessions.log``) you can invoke it as such:  ``python3 touchtyping.py --filename othername.txt"``

+#### To do and ideas
+* Give hints, use a special symbol on exercise file to mark what is a hint.
+Then when hint modes are enabled or after the first failure, the user is presented with hint text.
+* colorful mode
+* refresh shell mode (after every exercise or attempt)
+* save not only where you are but also best scores
+* allow mode to redo exercises